 IMPORTANT: The following examples are not recommended as good bids, just examples of bids within the law.

 - Your partner opens 1♠ and you hold ♠QJxxx ♥Ax ♦xxx ♣KQx.
 You bid 2♦, hoping to prevent a diamond lead, on your way to bidding 4♠.

-- You cuebid an Ace you don't have on your way to six of a suit.
+- You control-bid an ace you don't have on your way to six of a suit.

 ACBL forbids the following kinds of psyches:

-- Excessively frequent -- no more than two per session.
-In order to enforce this, people who psych or are pysched against should call the Director to report it.
+- Excessively frequent — no more than two per session.
+In order to enforce this, players who psych or believe that they were psyched against should call the director to report it.
 Just report it quietly, and not in a call whose volume suggests someone insulted your mother.
-Likewise, if you believe your bid was not a psych, but opponents do, don't argue -- the Director will figure it out.
+Likewise, if you believe your bid was not a psych, but opponents do, don't argue — it is up to the director to figure it out.
 Remember, arguing violates Zero Tolerance.

 - Frivolous, motivated by a spirit of malicious mischief or lack of will to win.
-In duplicate, you're hurting the field so it is not a victimless crime.
+In duplicate, you're hurting your partner and the field so it is not a victimless crime.

 - Risk-free psyches, in which your system forbids your partner from bidding again and thus making things worse.
 Example, 2♥ (Pass) 2♠, when the responder does not have spades, is illegal if opener is not permitted to raise it in your system.
 A psych here makes the agreement illegal and subject to an immediate procedural penalty for that reason.